How to Build Foundations for Marketing in a Software Development Company [The Ultimate Guide]

 Having a secure pipeline of incoming business leads is critical for your business continuity.
-Custom software development market is at the maturity stage, so building a sound communication and marketing strategy to get sales enquiries is not a piece of cake any more.
+The custom software development market is at the maturity stage, so building a sound communication and marketing strategy to get sales enquiries is not a piece of cake anymore.
 However, sooner or later, you will need to face it.

 One thing is clear, the way you communicate with clients and position your company will define the profile of your future customers.

 Think about types of projects you would like to be involved and associated with.
 This is the goal of your company, and marketing is a way to achieve it.

 In this article, I’ll explain what foundations you need to start an effective marketing strategy.

 However, it all starts with your aspirations and experience.

 Build specialisation on your know-how and passion

 That’s right.
 Each company has experience with a particular profile of clients and has field know-how.
 Those might be a starting point for you to create a recognisable and skyrocketing brand.

 As marketing is a way of engaging a particular segment of potential clients with your service.
 You need to know who you talk to and who will find value in your service.
 It might seem obvious and easy at first glance, but in practice, it is not.